RyanHirsch/podcastdx-client/README.md

 This includes typescript types as well as JSDoc strings that should make interacting with the API easier.

-Optionally provide usage analytics back to me to help me improve the library. **If you do not provide this value, analytics will not be sent.
-It provides privacy by default.**
+Optionally provide usage analytics back to me to help me improve the library. **If you do not provide this value, analytics will be sent.
+You must opt-out.**

 JSON Schema generated from the types contained in the project can be found at <https://github.com/RyanHirsch/podcastdx-client/tree/master/src/schemas>